Apps & Software

 • Asynchronous calls: The orchestrator function can run activity functions asynchronously and wait for their completion.

-• Checkpoints: State is checkpointed continuously so workflows can be restored even after app restarts or failures.
+• Checkpoints: The state is checkpointed continuously so workflows can be restored even after the app restarts or fails.

 Let’s see a simple workflow that orchestrates two activities: